 A tummy tuck or abdominoplasty, is one of the most common plastic surgery procedures performed.
-It is a procedure designed to restore the appearance of the abdominal region by removing excess skin, tightening underlying muscle separation, and removing extra fat.
+It is a procedure designed to restore the appearance of the abdominal region by removing excess skin and fat, tightening underlying muscle separation, and removing extra fat.
 The American Society of Plastic Surgery (ASPS) reports over 100,000 Tummy tucks, or abdominoplasties, are performed each year.

-However, there are still many common misconceptions about tummy tucks like have a Tummy Tuck to Lose Weight.
+However, there are still many common misconceptions about tummy tucks like have a Do I need a Tummy Tuck?.
 Let’s take a closer look at some of the most common myths surrounding the tummy tuck procedure.

 5 Tummy Tuck Myths Video